danielzoba/keba_wallbox_firmware_update/README.md

 # keba_wallbox_firmware_update

-Documentation of a procedure to update firmware on a Keba P30 wallbox.
+Documentation of a procedure to update firmware on a Keba P30 b-series wallbox.
 Use at your own risk!

 This allows to perform a firmware update with a Linux system connected to the wallbox via ethernet.